 Intensive outpatient, or IOP, therapy is very commonly used when it comes to opioid use disorder.
 This type of therapy ensures that you meet with like-minded peers who are seeking recovery as well.
 This group therapy gives you enough time to explore your triggers and cravings while finding suitable coping skills to aid in your recovery.

 IOP group therapy typically meets three times a week, and each session is three hours long.
-A licensed clinician will guide the group so that every member gains something from the session.
+A licensed clinician guides the group so that every member gains something from the session.
 Along with sharing and learning about yourself, you will also learn from your peers and the information that they share.

 While IOP therapy is considered one of the most common and effective types of therapy for kratom and opioid use disorder, there are other levels of care depending on your needs.